imgbot/Imgbot/Docs/configuration.md

 This is not a required step to using ImgBot and is only for more advanced scenarios.

 This file should be placed in the root of the repository and set to your liking.
-There is an [open issue](https://github.com/dabutvin/ImgBot/issues/49) for supporting alternate locations for this file besides the root of the repo.
+See [this past issue](https://github.com/dabutvin/ImgBot/issues/49) for details about the location for this file.

 Here is an example .imgbotconfig setup that shows some of the options.